Freddsle/BI_2021_Python/python_homework/data_bases_practice/README.md

 `__if__` module contains SELECT example for this DB.

-2. Create SQL DB with human SNP data from NCBI (It takes a very long time to download the result from NCBI (hours):
+2. Create SQL DB with human SNP data from NCBI (**WARNING!** It takes a very long time to download the result from NCBI (hours):

 - get_genes - Get Human Gene names from [genomics.senescence.info](genomics.senescence.info).
 Return list with names.